rlugojr/linkurious-enterprise-manual/style/color-nodes.md

 > We can see that the nodes that do not have a ```country``` property are not colored.
 They remain in grey.

 To color another property, the same approach can be used.
-If we want to unset colors for a property, we click on the color buttonnext to the property.
+If we want to unset colors for a property, we click on the color button next to the property.